 - Use ground turkey or chicken instead of beef.

-- Swap out the mushrooms for another type of vegetable like zucchini or eggplant.
+- Swap out the mushrooms for other types of vegetables like zucchini or eggplant.

 - Stir in a spoonful of pesto for a bright flavor.